mangrove-labs/mangrovelabs-concept-paper/README.md

 # Mangrove Labs Concept Paper
+"Let’s make a better Miami through tech and data."

 Mangrove Labs will be a for-profit company providing tech and consultancy solutions using open data benefiting the diverse residents of Miami-Dade County, at the intersection of technology, education, citizenship and government.